What are pass-through businesses?

 Growth in Pass-throughs

 Income from partnerships and S-corporations has been rising as a share of adjusted gross income (AGI), while sole proprietorship income has been declining.
-In 2017, individuals reported about $1.03 trillion in net income from all types of pass-throughs accounting for 9.3 percent of total AGI reported on individual income tax returns (figure 3).
-Nonfarm sole proprietor income has declined modestly as a percentage of total AGI beginning in the 1990s; in 2017, about 26 million returns reported net income of $346 billion, or 3.1 percent of AGI.
-In contrast, income from partnerships and S corporations has more than tripled as a share of AGI over the same period; in 2017, 9.1 million returns reported $680 billion in net income, or 6.2 percent of AGI.
+In 2020, individuals reported about $1.04 trillion in net income from all types of pass-throughs accounting for 8.3 percent of total AGI reported on individual income tax returns (figure 3).
+Nonfarm sole proprietor income has declined modestly as a percentage of total AGI beginning in the 1990s; in 2020, 27.7 million returns reported net income of $337 billion, or 2.7 percent of AGI.
+In contrast, income from partnerships and S corporations has more than tripled as a share of AGI over the same period; in 2020, 9.0 million returns reported $707 billion in net income, or 5.6 percent of AGI.

 Pass-through income is concentrated among higher-income taxpayers.
-About 85 percent of all pass-through income is reported by taxpayers in the top 20 percent of the income distribution, and more than 50 percent is reported by the top 1 percent of taxpayers.
-Net income from partnerships and S corporations is even more concentrated—with more than 70 percent reported by the top 1 percent of taxpayers—and accounts for a large fraction of the increased share of income the top 1 percent earns (Cooper et al. 2016).
+The Urban-Brookings Tax Policy Center (2023) estimates that for tax year 2022 about 91 percent of net pass-through income will be reported by tax units in the top 20 percent of the income distribution, and about 57 percent is reported by the top 1 percent of taxpayers.
+Net income from partnerships and S corporations is even more concentrated—with more than 75 percent reported by the top 1 percent of tax units.
+Over time, growth in their pass-through income has accounted for a large fraction of the increased share of income the top 1 percent earns (Cooper et al. 2016).

 Cooper, Michael, John McClelland, James Pearce, Richard Prisinzano, Joseph Sullivan, Danny Yagan, Owen Zidar, and Eric Zwick.
 2016.
 “Business in the United States: Who Owns It and How Much Tax They Pay.”
 Tax Policy and the Economy 30 (1): 91–128.